hsf-training/hsf-training-unix-shell/hsf-training-unix-shell/01-intro.md

 ```

 The shell typically uses `$ ` as the prompt, but may use a different symbol.
-In the examples for this lesson, we'll show the prompt as `$ `.
+In the examples for this lesson, we'll show the prompt as `! ` (chosen since it means something for our website formatter).

 Most importantly, *do not type the prompt* when typing commands.
 Only type the command that follows the prompt.
 This rule applies both in these lessons and in lessons from other sources.
-Also note that after you type a command, you have to press the <kbd>Enter</kbd> key to execute it.
+Also note that after you type a command, you have to press the `Enter` key to execute it.

 The prompt is followed by a **text cursor**, a character that indicates the position where your
 typing will appear.